MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 }
 ```

-### Defaulted comparison operator in union-like classes

-In compliance with *class.compare.default/2* the compiler will no longer define a defaulted comparison operator if it is a member of a union-like class.
+The compiler will no longer define a defaulted comparison operator if it is a member of a union-like class.
 The following example now produces  *C2120: 'void' illegal with all types*:

 ```cpp
 #include <compare>